Neigong: Internal martial arts

-Anyone looking to learn neigong sincerely is more likely to learn it from a good teacher of internal martial arts like xingyi quan.
-It is rare to learn authentic Daoist practices from a true master of the subject as quite a lot of the neigong skills are an essential part of a complete system of martial arts.
-Neigong is not a philosophy, but a technique and an art of inner cultivation.
-There are intellectual guidelines to the practice of neigong, but it is "Inner Work" which means effort has to be put in to develop real, substantial and testable skills.
-This is not something that can be imagined or talked about, only from direct experience and hard effort can an understanding of neigong develop.

 In popular culture

 Wuxia and xianxia fiction often portray the training of neigong as giving practitioners superhuman powers.
 For example, one may use qi to attack opponents without physical contact, fly with qinggong, or harden the body to resist weapon attacks.
 These can be seen in novels by Jin Yong and Gu Long, films such as Crouching Tiger, Hidden Dragon, Shaolin Soccer and Kung Fu Hustle, as well as video games such as The Legend of Sword and Fairy and Xuan-Yuan Sword.